srobarts/bcnet-ansible-presentation/basic-playbook.md

 ```
 So, what is happening here?

-1. We are telling Ansible to run this playbook on our web-servers group in hosts
+1. We are telling Ansible to run this playbook on our "web-servers" group in our hosts file
-2. We are telling Ansible to sudo "become: yes"
+2. We are telling Ansible to sudo - "become: yes"
 3. We are installing httpd
 4. We are enabling the httpd service
 5. We are installing firewalld